sphinx-contrib/typer/doc/source/themes.rst

 Themes
 ======

-You can always create and use custom themes with the `:svg-kwargs:`, `:html-kwargs:`, and `:console-kwargs:` options but there are also predefined named themes available that can be swapped in using the `:theme:` option.
+You can always create and use custom themes with the :rst:dir:`typer:svg-kwargs`, :rst:dir:`typer:html-kwargs`, and :rst:dir:`typer:console-kwargs` options but there are also predefined named themes available that can be swapped in using the :rst:dir:`typer:theme` option.

 .. code-block:: rst